wp-plugins/sideblogging/readme.txt

 == Changelog ==

+= 0.3.1 =
+* Fix a regression in public widget
+* New shortlinks providers : jm.p

 = 0.3 =
 * Converts text links into clickable links.
 * New permalinks.
-* Twitter features do no longer need Curl.
+* Twitter features no longer need Curl.

 = 0.2.1 =
 * Minor change